flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/pedestal-light.md

 ### 3rd Audio Switch

 Audio from the 3rd radio can be switched to either jump seat (NORM), CAPT or F/O.

-!!! attention ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ---